vippsas/vipps-design-guidelines/logo-and-mark.md

 *Use the Vipps mark with other brand identities in credit card format.*

 If you're using brand identities displayed in credit card format to indicate different payment options in your payment flow, use the Vipps mark instead of the Vipps logo.
-Display "Vipps" in text next to the mark if you're doing so for other brands.
+Display "Vipps" in text next to the mark, if you're doing so for other brands.
 Don't change the color or weight of the mark's outline or alter the mark in any way.
 Use only the mark provided by Vipps.

 ## Size recommendations